linavarro/RGVFlood/docs/predevelopment/goals/index.rst

    The overarching goal of the :term:`RGVFlood` pre-development plan is to provide a roadmap for the development and instantiation of the :term:`RGVFlood` decision support system.
 Specific objectives include:

+   .. only:: latex

+       *   Specification of Use Case Scenarios

+       *   Identification of Critical Software & Hardware Components

+       *   Determination of Component Interactions

+       *   Establishment of Development Process

    .. toctree::

        ../use-cases/index.rst